Experience Metrolink’s History

 A safety assessment of the Hyundai Rotem cab car involved in the 2015 incident near Oxnard reveals that the plow-like attachment on its front failed to prevent derailment by allowing wreckage to get under its wheels.
 The Hyundai Rotem cab cars are removed from service as a precaution.

 The opening of the Perris Valley Line, a 24-mile extension of the 91 Line that is Metrolink’s first major expansion since 1994, occurs on June 6.
 Four stations are constructed.
 Safety at 15 crossings is enhanced through the use of flashing warning devices, gates, raised center medians, striping, and pavement markings.
 Pedestrian crosswalks are added at two crossings, while two other crossings are permanently closed for improved safety.

 In June, Metrolink’s first Tier 4 locomotive arrives to Los Angeles Union Station.

 The diesel locomotives are the cleanest in the nation, and will reduce particulate matter and nitrogen oxide emissions by up to 85 percent, while using 8% percent less fuel.
 The engine offers significantly more horsepower, which will allow greater flexibility in scheduling service.

 See the Tier 4 Locomotive Fact Sheet.

-Extensive testing of the Hyundai Rotem cab cars’ welds uncovers fleet-wide defects.
+Extensive testing of the Hyundai Rotem cab car’ welds uncovers fleet-wide defects.
 In July, Metrolink’s Board approves a $1.5 million repair plan: all 57 cab cars will undergo repairs, including the reinforcement of bolts, welds and brackets to improve their front assemblies.
-As repairs are completed, the Hyundai Rotem cab cars are put back into service at the front of the trains, and the leased BNSF locomotives returned.
+As repairs are completed, the Hyundai Rotem cab cars are put back into service at the front of the trains, and the leased BNSF locomotive returned.